ironhack-labs/lab-javascript-chronometer/readme.md

 - Create the JavaScript logic to:
   - Be able to count the milliseconds.
   - Show the milliseconds going forward.
-  - Show the milliseconds when you capture an split time.
+  - Show the milliseconds when you capture a split time.
   - Clear the milliseconds when the Reset button is clicked.

 /Happy coding!